saumya2194/CSC207-Final-Project/accessibility-report.md

 # Principle 5: Tolerance for Error
 The design minimizes hazards and the adverse consequences of accidental or unintended actions.
 - We have certain features in place to ensure slight errors do not cause major program problems
+- We could improve this via more complex features including :
+  - an email verification to ensure email entered is correct
+  - disabling the adding of experiments with the same name

 Principle 5 Guidelines
 The following guidelines underpin Principle 5: